We're here to help.

 5 | Crimp Cable Ends

 Fit the first end of your cable with a lobed washer and crimp sleeve.
-Use the Cable Bullet crimper to firmly set the crimp.
-This should take 10-12 pumps.
-A properly crimped cable end will show a distinct hexagonal imprint pattern.
+Use the Cable Bullet Crimper to firmly set the crimp.
+Each sleeve will receive 2 crimps, one at each end.

 CAUTION: A properly crimped cable end is essential to maintaining the integrity and safety of your cable.
-A weak connection will slip over time and fail against an impact load!
+A weak connection will slip over time and fail against an impact load.

 6 | Set Cable Ends

-Insert the crimped cable and lobed washer into the tensioner and use a 3/32” Allen key or hex socket power bit to advance the set screw until it is flush with the face of the Bullet.
+Insert the crimped cable and lobed washer into the tensioner and use a 3/32” Allen key or hex socket power bit to advance the set screw until it is flush with the face of the tensioner.

 CAUTION: To minimize the risk of cross-threading or galling, use a manual socket driver or Allen wrench.